EspressoTrip-v2/concept-application/README.md

 ~$ kubectl get secret task-mongo-task-root -o json | jq -r '.data | with_entries(.value |= @base64d)'
 ```
 Copy the connection string that applies and in the infra/infra-dev/ folder find the relevant deployment file and paste the connection string in the ConfigMap at MONGO_URI key.

-___
-### Infrastructure Folder Note
-The folder infra/apm is not meant to be used for development, this is test case APM files that are only to be used for showcase.
-Please only deploy files from the .sh scripts that are mentioned
-___

 ### Architectural Model:
 ![acme-fast-foods](https://user-images.githubusercontent.com/9296659/154967637-29999ee6-9fd4-40da-b96a-dc3612477aa0.png)